-- I. Describe if the local workforce board will authorize the transfer of WIOA Title I Workforce Services funds, including the maximum dollar amount and/or percentage that is authorized to be transferred on an annual basis: - To transfer funds between the adult and dislocated worker funding streams.
+J. Describe if the local workforce board will authorize the transfer of WIOA Title IB workforce funds, including the maximum dollar amount and/or percentage that is

+1. To transfer funds between the adult and dislocated worker funding streams.

 The Board looks at historical demand and current demand to determine the need to transfer funds.
 Each year, the Board looks at current needs such as current job seeker needs or possible dislocation events, current allocations, and any locally or regionally designed initiatives when deciding to transfer funds.
 In addition, the Board reviews to ensure any funds transferred do not affect the ability to provide services throughout the program year.
 The annual budget will reflect the annual transfer rate, which will be under the 50% allowable transfer under DCEO policy.
 The Board recognizes that the Governor may approve up to 100% transfer.
 The Workforce Board will continue to review the need annually and, if economic conditions dictate increased or decreased transfer rates, we will adjust accordingly